ronanchen3/ronanchen3.github.io/_pages/about.md

 ## Paper is on the way

-My paper ["“Production-Living-Ecological Space” and Digital Humanities: A Visualization Study of Zheng Xiaoqiong's Poetry"]() is on the way.
+My paper ["Research on Zheng Xiaoqiong’s Poetry from the Perspective of “Production-Living-Ecological Space”: A Digital Humanities Visualization Analysis"]() is formally accepted by a certain academic journal.

 My paper ["The Rise, Transformation, and Reconstruction of the Discourse of “World Literature”in Chinese Intellectual Circles (1979–2025)"]() is under review by a A&HCI journal.